DhairyasenDeshmukh/Linux-Customization/README.md

 # 📁 Repository Contents

 ✅ DebianSetup.txt
-A checklist of essential things to do after a fresh Debian install:

-Package updates
-Performance improvements (preload)
-Battery optimization (tlp)
-NVIDIA driver installation steps
-🎨 ExtensionsList.txt
-Detailed list of useful GNOME Shell extensions:

-Includes both extensions from Extensions Manager and manual installations Steps to install custom extensions like Activities Filled Pill and ChatGPT Top Bar Panel How to enable GNOME extensions manually
-📊 InstallaltionConky.txt
-Step-by-step process to install Conky and get custom themes working:

-Dependencies
-Making conky scripts executable
-Launching Conky themes manually
-🛠 InstallationofConkyManager2.txt
-Guide to installing Conky Manager 2 from source:

-Required dependencies
-Building and installing via terminal commands
-Setting up lm-sensors for system monitoring
-🌐 ConkyInternetspeed.txt
-Conky configuration snippet to display real-time internet speed:

-Shows both upload/download speed and graphical display Customize network interface (e.g., enp0s3) and position via offset 🌦 ConkyWeather.txt
-Instructions to integrate OpenWeather API with Conky:

-How to edit the weather.sh script
-How to get your API key and city ID
-How to validate weather data and refresh the widget
-🚀 How to Use

-Start with DebianSetup.txt after a fresh install.
-Install Conky using InstallaltionConky.txt.
-Customize widgets using ConkyInternetspeed.txt and ConkyWeather.txt.
-Install Conky Manager 2 if you prefer a GUI (see InstallationofConkyManager2.txt).
-Customize your GNOME desktop using extensions from ExtensionsList.txt.
-🧠 Requirements

-Debian 12 Bookworm (GNOME 43.9)
-Internet connection (for APIs and extension installation) Basic terminal knowledge
-✨ Author

-Dhairyasen Deshmukh
+- A checklist of essential things to do after a fresh Debian install:
+- Package updates
+- Performance improvements (preload)
+- Battery optimization (tlp)
+- NVIDIA driver installation steps

+# 🎨 ExtensionsList.txt
+- Detailed list of useful GNOME Shell extensions:
+- Includes both extensions from Extensions Manager and manual installations
+- Steps to install custom extensions like Activities Filled Pill and ChatGPT Top Bar Panel
+- How to enable GNOME extensions manually

+# 📊 InstallaltionConky.txt
+- Step-by-step process to install Conky and get custom themes working:

+# Dependencies
+- Making conky scripts executable
+- Launching Conky themes manually

+# 🛠 InstallationofConkyManager2.txt
+- Guide to installing Conky Manager 2 from source:

+# Required dependencies
+- Building and installing via terminal commands
+- Setting up lm-sensors for system monitoring

+# 🌐 ConkyInternetspeed.txt
+- Conky configuration snippet to display real-time internet speed:
+- Shows both upload/download speed and graphical display
+- Customize network interface (e.g., enp0s3) and position via offset

+# 🌦 ConkyWeather.txt
+- Instructions to integrate OpenWeather API with Conky:
+- How to edit the weather.sh script
+- How to get your API key and city ID
+- How to validate weather data and refresh the widget

+# 🚀 How to Use
+- Start with DebianSetup.txt after a fresh install.
+- Install Conky using InstallaltionConky.txt.
+- Customize widgets using ConkyInternetspeed.txt and ConkyWeather.txt.
+- Install Conky Manager 2 if you prefer a GUI (see InstallationofConkyManager2.txt).
+- Customize your GNOME desktop using extensions from ExtensionsList.txt.

+# 🧠 Requirements
+- Debian 12 Bookworm (GNOME 43.9 or above)
+- Internet connection (for APIs and extension installation)
+- Basic terminal knowledge

+# ✨ Author

+# Dhairyasen Deshmukh
 Customizing Linux to feel personal and powerful ✨